Leefarmer83/ievas_fragrances/TESTING.md

 - Acceptance Criteria - The site will feature a facility for store admins to manually send order confirmations to users.

-- Pass - Even though the request weas for a user, having this done automatically over acceeds the customers ask.
+- Pass - Even though the request weas for a user, having this done automatically over accedes the customers ask.

 ## As the Admin of the store, I want to be able to send offers to existing and potential customers.